Work towards your well-being

-Counselling and therapy can help you to address behaviour that no longer works for you.
+Psychotherapy and counselling can help you address behaviours that no longer work for you.
 It can be a positive step towards change, especially if you are facing difficulties like anxiety, depression, relationship issues, divorce/separation, bereavement or work-related stress.
 I can offer you a down-to-earth and empathic working relationship as we work on your issues together.

 I have worked with clients on the following issues: depression; anxiety; low self-esteem; sexuality; family dynamics; changing your relationship with yourself and others; identity and belonging; emotional and sexual abuse; managing and breaking habits; learning a more adult way of life; unresolved grief; unblocking creativity; and self-motivation.

 Training, qualifications & experience

 I have undertaken over six years of psychotherapeutic training at Spectrum, a major centre for Integrative Humanistic Psychotherapy and Formative Psychology in London.
 I also have a Bachelors degree in Social Psychology and I have worked in the creative and media industries for over twenty years.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.